Although membership loyalty seems like a new trend, the fact is it has been around for many years.

 Costco and BJ’s have built their respective businesses around charging their customers a fee for access to discounts and bulk purchases.

-BJ’s CEO Lee Delaney said during a recent earnings call that the company acquired and retained 18 months’ worth of members during a six-month period this year.
+BJ’s CEO Lee Delaney said during a 2020 earnings call that the company acquired and retained 18 months’ worth of members during a six-month period.

 These numbers are testament to the fact that memberships work in retail and in loyalty programs.